p4pktgen/p4pktgen/docs/tips-and-tricks.md

 == P4 programs with random number generation

-If you use random number generation in a P4 program, typically these results of the random number generator can affect the way packets are processed.
+If you use random number generation in a P4 program, typically the results of the random number generator can affect the way packets are processed.